 Define relationships between tasks and organize subtasks with a parent task.
 Subtasks in Card View can be defined in both the Grid View and directly in Card View:

-- Grid View—when rows are indented underneath a parent to create a hierarchical relationship.
+- Grid View—when rows are indented under a parent to create a hierarchical relationship.
 More on hierarchy in Indenting and Outdenting Rows.

 Filter Subtasks by Levels

-Quickly view subtask cards by their relationship with other cards with the first dropdown list in the upper-right corner of the Smartsheet window.
+Quickly view subtask cards by their relationship with other cards with the level at the top of the Smartsheet window.

 NOTE: The default filtered view for new sheets is Level 1

-Anyone with Owner or Admin permissions to a sheet can use Smartsheet's Publish feature to share that sheet with others via a unique URL.
+Anyone with Owner- or Admin-level sharing permissions to a sheet can use Smartsheet's Publish feature to share that sheet with others via a unique URL.